MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * Piggyback storage use and capacity, etc.
 * Heartbeat replies:
     * Only way for NN to communicate with DNs
-    * Second commands like: send block report, delete blocks, replicate blocks to other DNs, re-register, shutdown, etc.
+    * Sends commands like: send block report, delete blocks, replicate blocks to other DNs, re-register, shutdown, etc.

 ### Writing to HDFS:
 1. Client tells NN it plans to write to a new file
     * By creating or opening the file for append
 2. NN will:
     * Create a blockID for the first new block of the file
-    * Decide which DNs will host this blocks' replicas
+    * Decide which DNs will host this block's replicas
 3. Client receives from NN:
     * A leash (like a lock) - 1 writer many readers
     * The blockID and the DN locations it should go to